jackisrong/cpsc-121-prelab-grades/README.md

 For CPSC 121 Lab TAs.

-A simple JavaScript webpage to retrieve grade data from Gradescope CSVs for the CSIDs you care about.
+A simple JavaScript webpage to retrieve grade data from Gradescope CSVs for the IDs in your lab section.

-New in Version 3:
+New features:
 - No more CSID file required!
-Just copy paste the CSIDs from the marksheet into a text box.
+Just copy paste the IDs from the marksheet into a text box.
 - Ability to select/copy a single column from the result table.